 - 10.1.
-It is the subcommittee's responsibility to hear all available evidence, including oral or written submissions, of witnesses and or the competitor / member subject of the complaint / protest and any other information the subcommittee considers relevant to the investigation. - 10.2 Where a competitor / member who is the subject of a complaint / protest refuses to cooperate with the subcommittee appointed to investigate a complaint, the subcommittee may proceed in his or her absence. - 10.3 After examining the evidence, if the subcommittee considers that a competitor / member has not complied with the rules and or the code of conduct, it will supply its findings in writing to the competitor / member and ask for their submission before determining the disciplinary measures to be taken. - 10.4 The competitor / member has 48 hours to provide their submission in writing to the committee, who will then consider this submission and if appropriate determine the disciplinary measures to be taken.
-The committee will then inform the competitor / member of this in writing with a copy to the full SFFNZ board. - 10.5 Possible disciplinary measures include but are not limited to, - warning, - censure, - disallowing part or all of a competitors catch, - disqualification from the event, - suspension from a team, - elimination of funding and other benefits, - banning from participation in future events and or banning from SFFNZ membership (subject to section 9 of SFFNZ constitution) - 10.6 A competitor / member may appeal against the subcommittee's decision to the board of SFFNZ in writing, within 7 days of being informed of any proposed penalty.
+It is the protest committee's responsibility to hear all available evidence, including oral or written submissions, of witnesses and or the competitor / member subject of the complaint / protest and any other information the committee considers relevant to the investigation. - 10.2 Where a competitor / member who is the subject of a complaint / protest refuses to cooperate with the subcommittee appointed to investigate a complaint, the subcommittee may proceed in his or her absence. - 10.3 After examining the evidence, if the committee considers that a competitor / member has not complied with the rules and or the code of conduct, it will supply its findings to the competitor / member and ask for their submission before determining the disciplinary measures to be taken. - 10.4 The committee will then consider this submission and if appropriate determine the disciplinary measures to be taken.
+The committee will then inform the competitor / member of the decision and supply a copy to the full SFFNZ board within 24hours.

+- 10.5 Possible disciplinary measures include but are not limited to, - warning, - censure, - disallowing part or all of a competitors catch, - disqualification from the event, - suspension from a team, - elimination of funding and other benefits, - banning from participation in future events and or banning from SFFNZ membership (subject to section 9 of SFFNZ constitution) - 10.6 A competitor / member may appeal against the subcommittee's decision to the board of SFFNZ in writing, within 7 days of being informed of any proposed penalty.
 The board will then review the appeal within 28 days and make its determination which shall be final. - 10.7 Any penalty against a competitor/member will be kept on record and may also be taken into consideration in determining a future penalty if there are further proven protests against the individual.